Canon XTi vs Olympus E-M5

 |17.||Olympus E-P5||Y||stereo / mono||-||-||micro||2.0||Y||-||-|

-Both the XTi and the E-M5 have been discontinued, but can regularly be found used on eBay.
+Both the XTi and the E-M5 have been discontinued, but can regularly be found used on ebay.
 The XTi was replaced by the Canon Xsi, while the E-M5 was followed by the Olympus E-M5 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the XTi and E-M5 can be found, respectively, in the Canon XTi Manual (free pdf) or the online Olympus E-M5 Manual.

 So what conclusions can be drawn?
 Is the Canon XTi better than the Olympus E-M5 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.